 So what is a floating breakfast? – A truly wonderful thing, that’s what.

 In Bali, temperatures skyrocket as soon as the sun peeks over the horizon.
 Taking a dip in a swimming pool is a must, no to mention it’s a great way to wake up.
 Next, enter a floating tray carrying some of the most delicious breakfast items and enjoy these in the cool comfort of your private pool.
 Unique, huh?

 9. Sip Some Bali Coffee

 I’m sure you know this, but Bali is famous for brewing potent (and decadent) coffee.
 Sanur Beach is a great place to sip on some of Bali’s good stuff.
-We recommend gabbing a rich cup of joe from The Bare Bottle in Sanur.
-It was one of our favorite stops before heading to Nusa Penida.
+We recommend gabbing a rich cup of joe from our favorite coffee shop, The Bare Bottle, just off of Sanur boardwalk.
+It was one of our favorite stops on an early morning before heading to Nusa Penida.

 Bring your appetite, too!
-The Bare Bottle has plenty of healthy eating options as well, including fresh fruit, smoothies, and more.
+The Bare Bottle is renowned for its good food.
+It has plenty of healthy eating options as well, including fresh fruit, smoothies, and more.

 10. Scuba Diving

 Did you get your PADI certification?
 If not, acquiring it in Bali might be your best option thanks to decently affordable prices and various dive locations.